 “The Paraprofessionals and Education Support Staff Bill of Rights recognizes the important role these educators play in our schools and in our kids’ lives,” said AFT President Randi Weingarten.
 “And [the bill also] calls for fairer pay, better benefits, workplace safety and access to training that will give these jobs and the folks who do them the respect they deserve.”

 In a message to ESP in support of the bill, NEA President Becky Pringle said: “Schools won’t work without you,” she said.
 “And I certainly couldn’t do my job without you.
 We salute you, we appreciate you, and we will win!”

 Aveiro Statement on education support personnel

-AFT was well represented among the 70 participants to the 2nd EI Education Support Personnel (ESP) Conference, held from 17th-18th May 2023 in Aveiro, Portugal, which adopted a strong statement urging governments to increase funding in education systems and to invest in trained and qualified ESP that have good working conditions, to ensure quality education for all.
+AFT and NEA were well represented among the 70 participants to the 2nd EI Education Support Personnel (ESP) Conference, held from 17th-18th May 2023 in Aveiro, Portugal, which adopted a strong statement urging governments to increase funding in education systems and to invest in trained and qualified ESP that have good working conditions, to ensure quality education for all.

 ESP must also be guaranteed the right to a safe and healthy work environment, professional support and guidance as well as possibilities for career development.
 As education professionals, they must be able to contribute to and participate in decision-making in their educational institutions, particularly on issues directly affecting their jobs.